ResearchObject/ro-crate/docs/index.md

 RO-Crate is the marriage of [Research Objects](https://www.researchobject.org/) with [DataCrate](https://github.com/UTS-eResearch/datacrate).
 It aims to build on their respective strengths, but also to draw on lessons learned from those projects and similar research data packaging efforts.
 For more details, see [background](background.md).

 ## Who is it for?
 The RO-Crate effort brings together practitioners from very different backgrounds, and with different motivations and use-cases.
-Among our core target users are: a) researchers engaged with computation and data-intensive, worklow-driven analysis; b) digital repository managers and infrastructure providers; c) individual researchers looking for a straight-forward tool or how-to guide to "FAIRify" their data; d) data stewards supporting research projects in creating and curating datasets.
+Among our core target users are: a) researchers engaged with computation and data-intensive, workflow-driven analysis; b) digital repository managers and infrastructure providers; c) individual researchers looking for a straight-forward tool or how-to guide to "FAIRify" their data; d) data stewards supporting research projects in creating and curating datasets.

 We are still [gathering usecases](https://github.com/ResearchObject/ro-crate/issues?q=is%3Aissue+is%3Aopen+label%3Ause-case), please help us by [adding more](https://github.com/ResearchObject/ro-crate/issues/new/choose).